-- The Sub-Advisor excludes companies: - that it determines are in breach of accepted international standards, for example the UN Global Compact Principles; and - that derive revenue above particular thresholds from certain industries and activities that are harmful to the environment and/or society.
+- that it determines are in breach of accepted international standards, for example the UN Global Compact Principles; and - that derive revenue above particular thresholds from certain industries and activities that are harmful to the environment and/or society.

 The exclusion policy is adhered to with the application of strict pre-trade restrictions and is monitored on an ongoing basis.